KarthikL1729/Group_10_DSA_project/README.md

 - Indices of the people who tested positive

 We are considering the people who tested positive to become negative after 14 days of quarantine.
 The primary and secondary contacts, on the other hand, will remain as they are, because they could be asymptomatic carriers.

+In task 1, while we're printing all the primary contacts and their respective secondary contacts of the list L one by one, there's a possibility of clashes:

+For example, let's say, people 1, 2 and 3 are at the same station, and 1 tested positive.
+Then, for the primary contact 2, 3 is a secondary contact, and for the primary contact 3, 2 is a secondary contact.
+In this case, our code will output the same, but at the end, it'll update the status of both 2 and 3 as primary contacts.

 ### Q2 specific